Feuerfuchs/sass-ignis/README.md

 Note that for all mixins and functions, their long forms are shown since they are unlikely to clash with other SASS libraries.
 For less clutter, there are shorter versions available.

+## Getting started

+Ignis hasn't been published on a package manager like npm yet, so to get started you need to download this repository.

+Run `npm install` or `yarn` to install all development dependencies.

+The following npm scripts are available:

+- `lint`: Lint the source code with sass-lint.
+- `livelint`: Re-lint whenever the code changes.
+Useful in combination with the VSCode task `livelint`.
+- `doc`: Generate the SassDoc documentation.
+- `test`: Run unit tests.

 ## BEM system

 Ignis' main feature is its BEM system which was developed over the course of two years.
 Features include: